apollographql/subgraph-template-dotnet-hotchocolate-boilerplate/README.md

 dotnet run
 ```

-Once the app has started you can explore the example schema by opening the Banana Cake Pop IDE at http://localhost:5000/ or http://localhost:5000/graphql and begin developing your supergraph with `rover dev --url http://localhost:5000/graphql --name my-sugraph`.
+Once the app has started you can explore the example schema by opening the Banana Cake Pop IDE at http://localhost:4001/ or http://localhost:4001/graphql and begin developing your supergraph with `rover dev --url http://localhost:4001/graphql --name my-subgraph`.

 ## Debug in VS Code